Table of Contents

 RFID Tags and Barcode Systems

-Regulators armed with RFID readers can inspect cultivation facilities in a fraction of the time required by line-of-sight barcode systems.
-In addition, they can safeguard markets much more easily and comprehensively with the ability to conveniently pull up the full history of every product in real-time.
-Using similar tools, businesses can streamline inventory checks and maintenance with greater precision and insight - by extension, increasing sell-through rate, simplifying the fulfillment process, improving customer satisfaction by keeping the right products on hand and deterring theft.
-We’re now beginning to see non-cannabis companies adopt RFID tags for similar purposes, such as Walmart, which has made considerable inroads and expanded the technology beyond its apparel and footwear divisions into home goods and consumer electronics.
+Regulators can inspect cultivation facilities faster with RFID readers compared to line-of-sight barcode systems.
+They can also safeguard markets more effectively by accessing the real-time full product history.
+Similarly, businesses can streamline inventory checks and maintenance, increasing sell-through rate, simplifying fulfillment, improving customer satisfaction, and deterring theft.
+Non-cannabis companies like Walmart are adopting RFID tags for similar purposes, expanding the technology beyond apparel and footwear divisions into home goods and consumer electronics.

 As of now, there aren’t other industries that have adopted this type of technology across the board to the extent that cannabis has.
 Yet, there are tremendous opportunities; RFID’s built-in efficiencies coupled with the scope, depth, and quality of data collected underscore the value of using similar approaches in other industries.
 By tracking individual products, companies and regulators can target and eliminate potential hazards before they bring harm to customers.